9 Tips to Help You Accept Loneliness

 Without a doubt, your body transmits and registers every emotion that you feel on a daily basis.

 When you find yourself alone, try to close your eyes for a few minutes, breathe and listen to your body to figure out where this fear of being alone comes from.
+And when you do, accept loneliness with an open mind and heart.

-3. Clean up your thoughts
+3. Declutter your thoughts

 Unconsciously, all of this information is passed through our mind.
-Therefore, it’s necessary to spend time alone so that we can listen to ourselves and get rid of anything that may poorly effect us.
+Therefore, it’s necessary to spend time alone so that we can listen to ourselves and get rid of anything that may poorly affect us.

 4. Reinvent yourself